e22m4u/ts-reflector/README.md

 #### Decorators support

-To declare metadata using decorators add the following options to your `tsconfig.json` file.
+To enable decorators support add the following options to your `tsconfig.json` file.

 ```json